ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ### Create Variables for Each Rotation

 Now that you know the rotations of the switch for "on" and "off", you can save them as variables.
-On the next line of your `LightSwitchToggle` add these lines:
+Variables that will not be altered throughout the script, like the on/off rotation variables here, are called constants.
+Constants are usually in **CAPS_CASE**, meaning all upper-case letters with **_** between each word.On the next line of your `LightSwitchToggle` add these lines:

 ```lua
 local ROTATION_ON = Rotation.New(0, -60, 0)